jminlee24/contrast_max_cpp/README.md

 This project processes event-based camera data using contrast maximization optimization.
 The file reader is a modified version of the sample given in the Metavision SDK that decodes raw event data into arrays rather than CSV format.

+This implementation is based on the contrast maximization framework described in:

+**Gallego, G., Rebecq, H., & Scaramuzza, D. (2018).** *A Unifying Contrast Maximization Framework for Event Cameras, with Applications to Motion, Depth, and Optical Flow Estimation.* IEEE Conference on Computer Vision and Pattern Recognition (CVPR), Salt Lake City, 2018. [arXiv:1804.01306](https://arxiv.org/abs/1804.01306)

 ## Prerequisites

 The following libraries are required: